DFHack/df-structures/SYNTAX.rst

 Lisp Integration
 ================

-This XML file format was designed for use with the ``cl-linux-debug`` Lisp tool, and has a number of aspects that closely integrate with its internals.
+This XML file format was designed together with the ``cl-linux-debug`` Lisp tool, and has a number of aspects that closely integrate with its internals.